JWT Specifications

 A JWT (JSON Web Token) is a compact, URL-safe means of representing claims to be transferred between two parties.
 It adheres to the RFC 7519 specification and is widely used for authentication and secure information exchange.

-Learn more at JWTSecrets.com.
+Learn more at JWTSecrets.comarrow-up-right .

 🧱 JWT Structure

-A JWT consists of three parts separated by dots (.
+A JWT consists of three parts separated by dots (.):

-For example:
+Copy cssHeader.Payload.Signature For example:

-eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.
+Copy eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.

 eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.

-The header typically consists of two fields:
+SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c The header typically consists of two fields:

-refers to the signing algorithm (e.g., HS256, RS256).typ
+} alg refers to the signing algorithm (e.g., HS256, RS256).

-indicates the token type, which is JWT.
+typ indicates the token type, which is JWT.

 The payload contains the claims—statements about an entity (typically, the user) and additional metadata.